nianluisman/Demo_artificial-intelligence_game/README.md

 * Marnix Laar.

 ## Objectives
-The main objective is too build game characters that behave realistic in game.
-In this project we have used the following game mechanics:
+The main objective is to build a game characters that come move phusro realistically.

+##tools
+* godot 4.

+In this project the following game mechanics are implemented in to this demo game:
 * Astar
 * Seek
 * Wander
 * Arrave
 * State machine
 * fuzzy logic.
-We also have some documentation See [Doc](./Doc) file.
+We also have a documentation See [Doc](./Doc) file.